capr/multigit/README.md

 work tree.
 The git trees are kept in `.mgit/<repo>/.git` and the work tree is always '.'.

-> This is such basic and useful functionality that it should be built into `git clone` and `git init` really.
+This is such basic and useful functionality that it should be built into `git clone` and `git init` really.
 As dead simple as multigit is, it's still yet another script that you have to deploy.

-## But it's a 500 lines script!
+## Simple?
+But it's a 500 lines script!

 Don't worry about it, it's mostly fluff.
 The gist of it it's only 6 lines: